 - Pour vinaigrette over the salad enough to coat and gently stir to combine.
 Reserve extra dressing to pass separately when serving or refrigerate for another use.

 - Add all ingredients to a mason jar and shake vigorously to combine.
-Can be made 5 days ahead.
+Makes about 1 ¼ cups.
 Keep refrigerated.
-Makes about 1 ¼ cups.

 This page contains affiliate links.
 Meaning, whenever you purchase an item after clicking an Amazon link through this website, we receive a small percentage from Amazon.
 It doesn’t cost anything extra to you!
 It simply helps maintain the blog.
 Thanks so much!